How to replace curtains in an RV and make the look of a dated Camper instantly fresher and newer.

 More light will flow into your Camper by adding a pretty fabric and getting rid of the valances.
 Easy!

-Another tip how to replace curtains in your RV:
+Another tip How to replace curtains in an RV:

 One last tip: